OceanographyforEveryone/OpenCTD/README.md

 *__If you build an OpenCTD please let the [team at Oceanography For Everyone](http://oceanographyforeveryone.com/#meetAnchor) know.
 We love to keep up with the community of people using these devices.
 During your build session, or while using an OpenCTD or other [Oceanography for Everyone](http://oceanographyforeveryone.com/) tool, tweet [#HackTheOcean](https://twitter.com/hashtag/HackTheOcean?src=hash) so the community can follow your efforts!__*

-#### 1.1 Necessary Skills
+####1.1 Skills Needed

-Building an OpenCTD does require some basic knowledge in soldering and coding.
-However, for those with backgrounds in neither, honing those skills are relatively easy and not at all time intensive.
-Developing basic soldering skills necessary to construct an OpenCTD should take only an hour.
-We have found this descriptive, illustrative comic at [Mighty Ohm] (http://mightyohm.com/files/soldercomic/FullSolderComic_EN.pdf) should provide you with the soldering skills you need in an easily digestible manner.
+Building an OpenCTD does require some basic soldering and coding knowledge, but it is also a great opportunity to learn those skills.
+With an hour or two of practice, you can develop the basic soldering skills needed to build an OpenCTD.
+[This descriptive, illustrative comic from Mighty Ohm] (http://mightyohm.com/files/soldercomic/FullSolderComic_EN.pdf) presents soldering fundamentals in an accesible and approachable format.

-The next important skill is understanding a bit of coding so you can build the Arduino libraries.
-You DO NOT need to be a master coder, but just have a perfunctory understanding of how the Arduino libraries work so you can upload/apply them properly.
-Learning Arduino coding should take you another hour, and is succulently explained at:
+Andrew has used this [MightyOhn Geiger Counter Kit](http://mightyohm.com/blog/products/geiger-counter/) and this [Mega Menorah 9000 Soldering Kit](http://shop.evilmadscientist.com/productsmenu/756) to teach basic soldering skills to students from ages 10 to 65.

+Arduino is a relatively intuitive coding environment, but it can still seem daunting to first-time users.
+Practically, we have already created the code you will need to run the OpencTD, but it is extremely beneficial, particularly for end users, to understand what the software is doing.
+The book [Environmental Monitoring with Arduino: Building Simple Devices to Collect Data About the World Around Us](http://amzn.to/28JBqOI) is short, easy to understand, and will also provide you with some ideas for expanding your inventory of open-source environmental sensors.

 ### 2.0 Project Status